lqb2/blog/_posts/2018-03-19-alternative-futures-tug.md

 5 seconds left.

-i closed my eyes, leaned back in my chair, and shut out all my classmates and the teachers. i slowed my heart to 20 beats a minute and reached back as gently as i could. i extended my energy field backwards in time to my mom, jackie, and then the woman, the mother, who raised her, carrie. i always struggled with the gap between carrie and carrie's mother but i had learned to cross that chasm fluidly enough to do it quickly now. i reached back to carrie's mother, whose name i may never know, and then to carrie's grandmother.
+i closed my eyes, leaned back in my chair, and shut out all my classmates and the teachers. i slowed my heart to 20 beats a minute and reached back as gently as i could. i extended my energy field backwards in time to my mom, jackie, and then the woman, the mother, who raised her, carrie. i always struggled with the gap between carrie and carrie's mother but i had learned to cross that rift fluidly enough to do it quickly now. i reached back to carrie's mother, whose name i may never know, and then to carrie's grandmother.

 4 seconds left.